Cooperfalty/Sales-Analysis-Dashboard/README.md

   - Split and merged columns where needed for cleaner hierarchies.
   - Normalization: Renamed fields, standardized category values, and applied consistent formatting.

-This ensured a clean, optimized dataset before any analytical modeling occurred.
+This ensured a clean, optimized dataset.

 3. Data Modeling & DAX Measures